JoseSali/leaflet-challenge/README.md

-THis is the module 15 Leaflet Challenge
+This is the module 15 Leaflet Challenge